mahdi12167/libmini/libmini/qtviewer/README.txt

 a small island off the east coast of Oahu, Manana Island, for a total of just 3 simple steps:

-* We assume we have the libgrid data directory available.
+* We assume that we have the libgrid data directory available.
 * Step 1) Drag the "MananaIsland.tif" dem layer from the "elev/Oahu-Islands" directory into the qtviewer.
 * Step 2) Right click at the list view and choose "resample all" from the context menu.
 * Step 3) Zoom into Manana Island to see some 3D details.